 Investigating how atoms and molecules interact via chemical bonds to form new chemical compounds is fundamental to understand Chemistry.
 Past discoveries have laid the foundation for many practical applications such as creating new medicines, developing green materials and designing electronic devices.
 The ability to “watch” chemical reactions with atomic scale spatial resolution and sub-femtosecond temporal resolution can revolutionize our understanding of chemical transformations.
 This is expected to lead to new chemical reactions created through the control and manipulation of atoms and electrons in molecules on ultrafast time scales.
 Novel beam sources like x-ray free electron lasers (XFELs) have unprecedented brilliance, time resolution and tunability, offering new opportunities for observing chemical processes and exploring fundamental molecular properties that were hidden in the past.

-We conduct ultrafast x-ray scattering experiments in gas phase and liquid phase using Synchrotrons/XFELs at national labs, aiming to track ultrafast quantum motions of nuclei and electrons in molecules in both space and time.
-We also collaborate with other teams in the world to conduct ultrafast electron scattering experiments using Megaelectronvolt Ultrafast Electron Diffraction (MeV-UED).
+To achieve this, we perform ultrafast x-ray/electron scattering experiments in gas phase and liquid phase using Synchrotrons/XFELs at national labs, aiming to track ultrafast quantum motions of nuclei and electrons in molecules in both space and time.

 Ultrafast x-ray (top) and electron (bottom) scattering set-up.
 The reaction of molecule is initiated with a laser pump pulse, and the time-evolving molecular structure is probed by scattering using X-ray/electron probe pulses with a variable time delay.
 The scattering signals are recorded with a pixelated detector.